-- Once you have confirmed that you would like to apply to the CMC Washington Program click on the “Apply Now” button to create your application online.
+- Once you have confirmed that you would like to apply to the CMC Washington Program select the “Apply Now” button to create your application online.

 - CMC students will log in using their CMC login name.
 Non-CMC students will select, “First time Harvey Mudd, Pitzer, Pomona, or Scripps College applicants will indicate that they are not a registered user at CMC and that they have not received login credentials.
 Non-CMC students will then need to create an account in order to return to the application site and login.

 - Once you have logged into the system, you will need to use the above link, click “Apply now” a second time, and select the semester you would like to study in Washington.

 - Please complete all required elements of the program application including: